 The Alliance partnered with UNICEF to work with government agencies to reform the processes governing the importation of a range of essential vaccines and associated medical products.
 The reforms reduced processing times, improved shipment traceability, and cut costs stemming from vaccine storage and inventory management.

-Digitalisation of processes and closer coordination among relevant agencies will:
+Digitalisation of processes and closer coordination among relevant agencies:

-- reduce the time needed to import key vaccines and associated products
+- reduced the time and cost of importing key vaccines and associated products

-- improve the traceability of these critical medical supplies and decrease the risks of delay posed by misplaced, incorrect, or damaged paperwork
+- improved the traceability of these critical medical supplies and reduced the risks of delay posed by misplaced, incorrect, or damaged paperwork

-- increase cooperation and collaboration between different border and government agencies
+- increased cooperation and collaboration between different border and government agencies.

 Private traders, who import the vaccines and related medical products on the government’s behalf, see lower direct and indirect costs relating to storage and inventory issues stemming from delays at the border.

 The project can make a significant contribution toward the government’s five-year comprehensive vaccination campaign and boost overall public health by ensuring that all Mozambicans and particularly children are vaccinated against the most common diseases.